Setting Up a WordPress Web Site

 1. Go to WordPress.com and click Get Started.

-7. For Choose a Plan, select the start with a free site option.
+6. There's a plan for you: Select Free.
 You can always upgrade later if your needs outgrow the free plan.

 Creating a WordPress account